 What other qualities or actions make people attractive to you?
 Please share your experiences and thoughts in the comments.

-If you would like to attract wonderful people in your life and make significant progress on achieving the life of your dreams, please check out my upcoming 4-week interactive course, The Path to Passion.
+If you would like to attract wonderful people in your life and make significant progress on achieving the life of your dreams, please check out my 30 day self-guided discovery course, Simple Self-Confidence.